What we do describes the goals of the group. This page describes how our processes work.

 We meet every two weeks, alternating between in-person and online events.
 Some of you are looking to change careers, and are no doubt in a hurry.
 On the other hand, we need to set a schedule that is sustainable.
 This is our compromise.
 You can go faster on your own, if you want.
 There will always be people to answer questions in Slack.

 Our yearly schedule follows the school timetable.
-We have three semesters of approximately 12 weeks, with approximately 2 weeks between each semester, and a 6 week break over summer.
+We have three terms of approximately 12 weeks, with approximately 2 weeks between each term and a 6 week break over summer.

-We work in small groups, which are typically 2 or 3 students and 1 mentor.
+We work in small groups, which are about 3 people.
 We try to keep groups together.
 It’s nice to have people to share the journey with.
 Inevitably some people will drop out and some will move at different speeds.
 This is fine.
-Just make sure you communicate so we can shuffle groups and mentors as needed.
+Just make sure you communicate so we can shuffle groups as needed.

 Attending

-Students will need a laptop with Scala and a development environment installed.
+You will need a laptop with Scala and a development environment installed.
 We can help install software.
-Mentors will need the same, but you probably already have that.
 See the preparation page for details.
 Other than that, just show up.

 Curriculum